wscones/sconepunk/README.md

 ### **sconepunk.entities** ###

 #### EventManager ####
-A simple static class used for broadcasting events to components (using openFL Events + EventDispatchers);
+A simple singleton used for broadcasting events to components (using openFL Events + EventDispatchers);
 Used internally within ComponentEntity